dag0310/simple-csv-editor/README.md

 // Set the CSV data. maybe check out the demo, you might want to set this using a text area or some other way. simpleCsvEditor.setCsv(`1,2,3,4 one,two,three,four`);

+// Fetch the data again from the table const csvData = simpleCsvEditor.getCsv();
 </script>
 ```